Coolio Weighs In On Soulja Boy Vs. Chris Brown Feud, Police Brutality And The Donald Trump Inauguration

 Coolio even went so far as to suggest that Soulja Boy gets a mentor.
 He suggested that maybe Soulja should talk to Bun B or Andre 3000 about helping the young rapper out.
 Or maybe they could reach out to him.

 Soulja Boy is currently embroiled in a feud with Chris Brown over some Instagram shenanigans.
 The feud has since snowballed and now has the attention of Floyd Mayweather Jr. and Mike Tyson, who have agreed to train the rappers for a boxing match.
-50 Cent tried to help organize the event but it looks like The Game’s manager Wack 100 has taken over the helm and issued a warning to 50 Cent that he will never be tasked with organizing a West Coast beef.
+50 Cent tried to help organize the event, but it looks like The Game’s manager Wack 100 has taken over the helm and issued a warning to 50 Cent that he will never be tasked with organizing a West Coast beef.

 Throwback Thursday. ????: David LaChapelle #tbt #coolio #davidlachapelle